syncfusion-content/xamarin-docs/Xamarin/SfListView/Filtering.md

 }
 {% endhighlight %}

-### Filter by using multiple properties
+### Filter based on multiple criteria

-[SfListView](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView.html) allows you to filter the items on applying the different criteria by custom logic.
+[SfListView](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView.html) allows you to filter the items based on the multiple criteria.
 The following example illustrates how to filter the data using multiple properties.

 {% highlight c# %}
 private bool FilterContacts(object obj)